 The Great Return Needs Great Communication

-Last summer The Future Forum surveyed 10,000 workers globally, finding three quarters (75%) of executives expressing a desire to work from the office 3-5 days per week compared to one third (34%) of staff.
-44% of executives who have worked completely remotely through the pandemic, said they wanted to come back to the office every day, only 17% of staff said the same.
+Last summer The Future Forum surveyed 10,000 workers globally.
+Three quarters (75%) of executives wanted to work from the office 3-5 days per week, compared with one third (34%) of staff.
+Of the executives who had worked completely remotely through the pandemic, 44% said they wanted to return every day.
+Only 17% of staff said the same.

 Finding the right balance is at the heart of successful hybrid working.
 Organisations want to keep control of productivity, encourage collaboration, and build company culture.
 Their staff want to choose where and when they work to achieve a healthy work-life balance.